-- 461-462.
+461-462.
 EXPERIMENTAL BIOLOGY.
 This course includes a careful study of animal behavior, regeneration, experimental embryology, experimental evolution and related topics, training in micro-technique.
-For those interested in research or the teaching of Biology.
+For those interested in research or the teaching of biology.
 Prerequisite: Approval of instructor.

-3 credits each semester. - 463-464.
-Neurology.
+- 463-464.
+NEUROLOCY.
 A study of the forms of the nervous system and the functional significance of its chief subdivisions in general is followed by a review of the architectural relations of the more important functional systems.
 Prerequisite: Approval of instructor.
 3 credits each semester. - 465-466.
-General Physiology.
-A study of the properties and physio-chemical constitution of living matter; rôle of surface forces in living matter; permeability and related phenomena; viscosity of protoplasm; physiological effects of ions; bioelectric potentials; cataphoresis and electroendosmosis; hydrogen-ion determination; special activities-circulation, contraction, inhibition, transmission in nerve, respiration, excretion, reproduction, endocrines.
+GENERAL PHYSIOLOGY.
+A study of the properties and physio-chemical constitution of living matter; role of surface forces in living matter; permeability and related phenomena; viscosity of protoplasm; physiological effects of ions; bioelectric potentials; cataphoresis and electroendosmosis; hydrogen-ion determination; special activities-circulation, contraction, inhibition, transmission in nerve, respiration, excretion, reproduction, endocrines.
 Prerequisites: Twelve hours of biology, one year of college physics, inorganic and organic chemistry.
 Two lectures, one recitation, six hours laboratory.
 4 credits each semester. - 467-468.
-Protozoology.
+PROTOZOOLOGY.
 The biology of the protozoa with special attention to the taxonomy, life histories, physiology and genetics of the major groups of free living protozoa; training in micro-technique and special methods; general considerations on parasitic species.
 For those interested in protozoological research or the teaching of biology.
 Prerequisite: Approval of instructor.
 Two lectures or recitations, six hours laboratory.
 3 credits each semester. - 501-502.
-Ecology.
+ECOLOGY.
 Lectures, laboratory, and field work with special reference to the environmental relations of animals.
 Prerequisite: Approval of instructor.
 3 credits each semester. - 503-504.
-Entomology.
+ENTOMOLOGY.
 Lectures, laboratory and field work dealing with the morphology, classification, and identification of insects, and a consideration of some of the outstanding insect pests.
 Prerequisite: Introduction to Entomology and approval of instructor.
+3 credits each semester.

+\The courses of instruction in the School of Library Service and in the School of Social Work are contained in separate bulletins and may be obtained upon request.

 - 505-506.
 ENDOCRINOLOGY.
 A general consideration of the phylogeny, embryology, histology, and physiology of the glands of internal secretion.
 Demonstrations, class experiments, and individual laboratory problems provide training in experimental methods and techniques.
 Prerequisite: Approval of instructor.
 3 credits each semester. - 545-546.
-Research.
+RESEARCH.
 Prerequisite: Approval of instructor. - 547-548.
 SEMINAR IN BIOLOGICAL PROBLEMS.
 Required of all graduate students in the department.